Canadian economic accounts

 The National economic accounts module, accessible from the Key resource module of our website, features an up-to-date portrait of national and provincial economies and their structure.

-Additional tables and links to other releases from the national accounts can be found in the fourth quarter 2011 issue of Canadian Economic Accounts Quarterly Review, Vol. 10, no. 4 (13-010-X, free).
-This publication is now available from the Key resource module of our website under Publications.
-It will be updated on March 15, at the time of the release of the National Balance Sheet Accounts.
-Revised estimates of the Income and Expenditure Accounts for the first, second and third quarters of 2011 have been released, along with those for the fourth quarter of 2011.
+Additional tables and links to other releases from the national accounts can be found in the first quarter 2011 issue of Canadian Economic Accounts Quarterly Review, Vol. 10, no. 1 (13-010-X, free), now available from the Key resource module of our website under Publications.
+This publication will be updated on June 20, at the time of the release of the national balance sheet accounts.
+Revised estimates of the income and expenditure accounts covering the period from 2008 to 2010 have been released along with those for the first quarter of 2011.
 These estimates incorporate new and revised source data and updated estimates of seasonal patterns.

 Gross domestic product by industry